 1) Find influencers in your industry

-As mentioned previously, finding the appropriate media outlet or influencer is one of the most critical steps because there is no point in creating content that will not get adequate media attention.
-Narrowing down the appropriate people in the industry gives companies a chance to stay on top of the information and better reach their target audience.
+As mentioned previously, finding the appropriate media outlet or influencer is one of the most critical steps since there is no point in creating content that will not get adequate media attention.
+Narrowing down the appropriate people in the industry helps companies a chance to reach their target audience more effectively.

 By far, social media is the easiest way to find influencers; companies can search by topic or individual to identify conversations and see who is getting more visibility.
 They can also use databases like Pressfarm’s to filter and sort results by different criteria, such as page, domain authority, number of followers, and other factors.

 2) Qualify your influencers

 The process of finding influencers can be time-consuming.
 Even so, companies need to make sure that these people are a good fit for the brand and its goals.

 In order to figure out whether an influencer is a good match, a brand should find one with an audience that closely matches the company’s target audience.
 It is important to rate influencers based on the value they can offer your brand, rather than the size of their audience alone.
 While it is true that an influencer with a wide reach is valuable, you should take time to focus on the little details which make a big difference.
 For example, it makes more sense to partner with an influencer who has a small but engaged audience instead of an influencer who has a large but detached audience.

 Finally, companies should strive to only partner with influencers whose values align with their brand.
 They should spend time reviewing their posts, status updates, and website content to make sure that this content is relevant to the brand.
 The influencer’s content should be of high quality and something that the company would be proud to have as a representation of the company’s values.
 If an influencer’s content strays too far away from these values, then you should consider working with a different person.